ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19001/datasheet.md

 ##### Rechargeable Battery Connector

 The RAK19001 WisBlock Base Board can be powered by a rechargeable battery connected to the **P1 connector**.
 The nominal operating voltage of the battery should be within the range shown in the following table.
-The matching connector for the battery wires is an [JST PHR-2 2 mm pitch female](https://www.jst-mfg.com/product/detail_e.php?series=199)
+The matching connector for the battery wires is an [JST PHR-2 2&nbsp;mm pitch female](https://www.jst-mfg.com/product/detail_e.php?series=199)

 | **Minimum** | **Typical** | **Maximum** | **Unit** |
 | ----------- | ----------- | ----------- | -------- |